 Quid pro quo exists when an employee whose submission to, or rejection of, sexual harassment is a factor in making a decision that affects the employee (i.e. termination, performance warnings, not receiving a promotion, getting a raise, being placed on a performance improvement plan).

-Who is legally protected in Minnesota?
+Who is legally protected from sexual harassment?

 Can a co-worker commit sexual harassment?

-While hostile or harassing conduct by supervisors and managers are viewed as more serious and more likely to adversely affect employment, a victim could also suffer sexual harassment by other colleagues and co-workers.
+While hostile or harassing conduct by supervisors and managers are viewed as more serious and more likely to adversely affect employment, a victim could also suffer sexual harassment by other colleagues.
 If you have been the target of harassment in the workplace, it is important to consult an attorney.
 If you have reported misconduct and there has been no support or relief by management or human resources, you may be entitled to compensation.

 Supervisor v. co-worker sexual harassment

 Our attorneys are at the cutting edge of sexual harassment law and employee rights advocacy in Minnesota.
 As a result of our work, it is now easier for employees to bring actions against their employers in the event of supervisor harassment.